halnasri/nlohmann_json/TSF/trustable/statements/JLS-53.md

 ---

 Given the same version of the repository, configuration, and documented environment, the build process shall produce identical build artifacts.

+NOTE: Not yet sure how to prove that other than just using the SHA comparison